BITS Pilani at SemEval-2026 Task 9: Structured Supervised Fine-Tuning with DPO Refinement for Polarization Detection: Experiments

 \subsection{Experimental setup}

 \paragraph{Dataset} We evaluate our approach on the POLAR @ SemEval-2026 dataset released by the task organizers \cite{naseem2026polarbenchmarkmultilingualmulticultural,polar2026taskwebsite}.
+Although the full dataset spans 22 languages, this work focuses exclusively on the English subset; the non-English portions of the dataset were not processed using the method described here, and our final task submission covered English only.
 The \textit{train} and \textit{validation} splits were released before evaluation.
 We use these official train and validation splits as-is and report the English subset statistics in Table~\ref{tab:english-dataset-stats}.

 \paragraph{Baseline fine-tuning pipeline.} We establish a simple fine-tuning baseline by splitting the data into train/validation/test (80/10/10), fine-tuning a classifier with LoRA adapters, and evaluating with macro precision, recall, and F1.